-The major populations in the UK occur in the Hebrides but the species is regular also in the Northern Isles, the Irish Sea, and off Western Ireland (Evans, 1992).
+The major populations in UK occur in the Hebrides but the species is regular also in the Northern Isles, and in the Irish Sea, and in Western Ireland (Evans, 1992).
 It is rare or absent in the central and southern North Sea and eastern portion of the Channel.
 Elsewhere, it is present in Northwest France, the Bay of Biscay, around the Iberian Peninsula, and in the Mediterranean.

 The species is nowhere common but is seen most frequently between May and September, particularly the latter three months of July, August and September.
 The largest populations are reported from the Minches and Sea of Hebrides.
-Although more common in the north of this region (particularly around the Eye Peninsula), the species occurs regularly in coastal waters of South Uist, Eriskay, and Barra, and has been reported during the summer months in the Sound of Barra.
-In the vicinity of Aird Mhor?
+Although more common in the north of this region (particularly around the Eye Peninsula), the species occurs regularly in coastal waters of South Uist, Eriskay, and Barra.
+We have no reports of it within the Sound of Eriskay, although elsewhere in the Hebrides, the species has been seen entering very shallow sounds.

 Risso's dolphins feed mainly upon cephalopods (octopus, cuttlefish and small squid), and the area is important both for feeding and breeding (calving occurring mainly between April and September).
-Stomach content analysis of stranded animals indicate that octopus and cuttlefish are amongst important prey.
 Groups usually comprise 5-20 individuals although sometimes aggregations of 50-100 individuals have been recorded.
-Photo-ID (identification?) studies indicate that groups can be stable over the longterm with individuals associating from one year to the next (Evans, 1987; Atkinson et al., 1997, 1999; Evans, unpubl. data).
+Photo-ID studies indicate that groups can be stable over the longterm with individuals associating from one year to the next (Evans, 1987; Atkinson et al., 1997, 1999; Evans, unpubl. data).

 Vocalisations include a variety of clicks, whistles, and pulsed calls.
-Whistles are rarely heard, but range over 2.5-20 kHz, usually 8-12 kHz, average duration 0.67 secs, and maximum source level of 170 dB re 1 μ Pa @ 1 m (Watkins, pers. comm.).
+Whistles are rarely heard, but range over 2.5-20 kHz, usually 8-12 kHz, average duration 0.67 secs, and maximum source level of 170 dB re 1μPa @ 1 m (Watkins, pers. comm.).
 Clicks have peak frequency at 65 kHz and durations of 40-100 secs (Au, 1993).
 Click frequencies are between 0.2-over 100 kHz, with repetition rates of 4-200 per sec.
 Click-bursts last from 0.2-1.5 secs.
-Maximum source level is 175 dB re 1 μ Pa @ 1 m (Watkins, pers. comm.).
+Maximum source level is 175 dB re 1μPa @ 1 m (Watkins, pers. comm.).
 Eight different kinds of sounds in three main categories were recognised in Hebridean Risso's dolphins: clicks in discrete series (echolocation clicks, creaks, grunts) with repetition rates of 37-167 pulses per sec., fast sequences of pulses (buzzes, squeaks, squeals, moans) with high repetition rates of 187-3,750 pulses per sec, resulting in harmonics; and whistles of 9-13.2 kHz (Benoldi et al., 1997, 1998).